Battle of Tora Bora (2017): Battle

-ISIL-K capture of Tora Bora
+ISIS–K capture of Tora Bora

-ISIL-K began its offensive to capture the mountain stronghold on 6 June with allegedly up to 1,000 militants.
-The head of the Afghan National Directorate of Security in Nangarhar Province accused Pakistan of supporting the ISIL-K offensive.
-After the Islamic State fighters began to assault the Taliban positions, local militias joined the fight against ISIL-K. Although they traditionally supported the government and opposed the Taliban, these militias saw ISIL-K as a greater threat due to the group's brutal reputation.
+ISIS–K began its offensive to capture the mountain stronghold on 6 June with allegedly up to 1,000 militants.
+The head of the Afghan National Directorate of Security in Nangarhar Province accused Pakistan of supporting the ISIS–K offensive.
+After the Islamic State fighters began to assault the Taliban positions, local militias joined the fight against ISIS–K. Although they traditionally supported the government and opposed the Taliban, these militias saw ISIS–K as a greater threat due to the group's brutal reputation.
 It remains unclear, however, whether the militias directly aided the Taliban or operated separately.
 In consequence of the resulting clashes, about 500 families were displaced.
-After three days of heavy fighting in the mountains, the first ISIL-K assault was beaten back by the Taliban and pro-government forces.
+After three days of heavy fighting in the mountains, the first ISIS–K assault was beaten back by the Taliban and pro-government forces.
 Suffering "dozens" of casualties, the attackers were forced to scatter and retreat.

-Despite this setback, ISIL-K soon regrouped and renewed their offensive.
+Despite this setback, ISIS–K soon regrouped and renewed their offensive.
 Calls by the locals for the government to provide aid to them went unheeded, and on late 13 June the Islamic State fighters eventually managed to capture much territory around Tora Bora after fierce fighting against both the local militias and the Taliban.
 On early 14 June, the Taliban defenses at the mountain stronghold completely collapsed, and the group's fighters fled from the area.
 Without the Taliban forces to support them, the local militias of Tora Bora were no longer able to hold their positions and also retreated, taking their families with them.
-Though both the Taliban as well as some pro-government sources denied that all of Tora Bora had fallen to ISIL-K, and maintained that Taliban elements still held out in the region, local villagers as well as the Afghan military reported that the Islamic State forces had set up their flag and heavy artillery on the mountains over Tora Bora.
+Though both the Taliban as well as some pro-government sources denied that all of Tora Bora had fallen to ISIS–K, and maintained that Taliban elements still held out in the region, local villagers as well as the Afghan military reported that the Islamic State forces had set up their flag and heavy artillery on the mountains over Tora Bora.

-After taking control of Tora Bora, ISIL-K proceeded to advance against the government in the wider Pachir Aw Agam District, with one commander of the group stating: "We are in Tora Bora but this is not the end.
+After taking control of Tora Bora, ISIS–K proceeded to advance against the government in the wider Pachir Aw Agam District, with one commander of the group stating: "We are in Tora Bora but this is not the end.
 The plan is to take more territory from the government and the Taliban."
 According to a local reporter of Voice of America, the whole district was on the verge of collapse.
-ISIL-K began to propagate its victory at Tora Bora on its Radio Khilafat, while urging locals who had fled to return to their homes.
-According to security analyst and counter-terrorism expert David Otto, however, the area around Tora Bora was so hostile to ISIL-K and the Taliban so entrenched there that the former group would not be able to hold it for long.
+ISIS–K began to propagate its victory at Tora Bora on its Radio Khilafat, while urging locals who had fled to return to their homes.
+According to security analyst and counter-terrorism expert David Otto, however, the area around Tora Bora was so hostile to ISIS–K and the Taliban so entrenched there that the former group would not be able to hold it for long.